 Some of My Works

-Ch.2: Kill Mandela (The Mandela Effect, V.1 Black and White) e.1
+Ch.37: Blocked and Frustrated (The Mandela Effect, V.1 Black and White) e.1

-Ch.38: Out for the Count (The Mandela Effect, V.1 Black and White) e.1
+Ch.5: Laying Down the Law (The Mandela Effect, V.1 Black and White) e.1